directus/directus/docs/guides/extensions/modules-build-landing-page.md

 ### Work With Images

-::: tip
+::: warning DEPRECATED

-[DEPRECATED] The query parameter approach used here is deprecated, make use of session cookies instead.
+The query parameter approach used here is deprecated, make use of session cookies instead.

 :::